2-meter band: Tropospheric ducting

 Occasionally, signal bending in the atmosphere's troposphere known as tropospheric ducting can allow 2 meter signals to carry hundreds or even thousands of kilometers as evidenced by the occasional 2 meter contact between the west coast of the United States and the Hawaiian Islands, the northeast region to the Florida coast, and across the Gulf of Mexico.
 These so-called "Openings" are generally first spotted by amateurs operating SSB (Single Side Band) and CW (Continuous Wave) modes since amateurs using these modes typically are attempting distance contacts (DX) and alert for signal enhancement events.

-Completion of contacts using these weak signal modes involves the exchange of signal level reports and location by grid square which is known as the Maidenhead Locator System.
+Completion of contacts using these weak signal modes involves the exchange of signal level reports and location by grid square, known as the Maidenhead Locator System.
 Two way ducting contacts can have very strong signals and are often made with moderate power, small antennas, and other types of modes.
 Long distance ducting contacts do occur using FM modes as well but for the most part go unnoticed by many FM operators.